-This course is for students who want to learn more about Computer Science, Mathematics, or Engineering as it is equivalent to a second semester of college level Computer Science.
-The subject matter is developed to meet the requirements for an advanced study in Computer Science.
-This includes but is not limited to Linked Lists, Stacks, Queues, Trees, Sets, Maps, Heaps, Priority Queues, Sorts, Searches, and Big-O analysis.
+This course is for highly motivated students who would possibly pursue careers in Computer Science, Mathematics, or Engineering as it is equivalent to a full first semester of college level Computer Science with the subject matter laying the foundation for the advanced study in this field.
+The course includes but is not limited to one and two dimensional arrays, ArrayLists, Classes, Inheritance & Interfaces, and Recursion.
+AP prep via numerous Free Response/Open Ended and Multiple Choice questions will be significantly utilized as will medium to large scale programming projects.
 A case study may also be a part of the course.
-Students are expected to successfully manage large scale programs.
+Students are expected to successfully manage large scale programs and pass the AP Exam.